fred-mba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Shell_redirections Keynotes

-0-hello_world: echo "Hello, World" ==> prints “Hello, World”, followed by a new line to the standard output.
+0-hello_world: echo "Hello, World" ==> Prints “Hello, World”, followed by a new line to the standard output.

 1-confused_smiley:

-2-hellofile:
+2-hellofile: less /etc/passwd ==> Displays the content of the /etc/passwd file

 3-twofiles: